If you like to make your own personalized gifts, here are some great knitted Christmas gifts that you can try out.

 It is best to use 4mm needles and the yarn must not be too thick to make pretty bobbles.

 People who love fingerless mittens make another great knitted Christmas present, as they can wear them and still get to do stuff with their hands without the gloves getting in the way.

 There are many free patterns for gloves and mittens on the internet, in fact, you will be spoilt for choice.
 Just Google and see what comes up.

 This book on the left is a great buy as there are 50 different styles to choose from including simpler variations of the mittens such as fingerless gloves and wrist warmers.
 So, even if you are an inexperienced knitter you can create some beautiful knitted Christmas gifts.

 This collection captures the essence of these stunning folk patterns and shows how you can mix these traditional designs with your contemporary wardrobe.

-Scarves are a firm favourite when it comes to knitted christmas gifts.
+Scarves are a firm favorite when it comes to knitted Christmas gifts.

-I love knitting scarves as they are quick and easy and you can use any colour and needle size that you like.
+I love knitting scarves as they are quick and easy and you can use any color and needle size that you like.

 If you have never tried knitting a scarf before they are super simple to do and here is a video you can watch and follow along with.